NguyenHien-8/NguyenHien-8/README.md

 * Embedded programming on **STM32, ESP32, Raspberry Pi, MSP430, FPGA**
 * Cloud integration using **PostgreSQL/Supabase**
 * Building practical systems by combining **hardware, embedded software, and computer vision**

 ---

-## 🔥 About Personal

-I love creating real-world solutions where electronics and software work together seamlessly.
-My main goal is to build systems that are not only technically functional, but also useful, scalable, and intelligent.

----